tonyducvo000/thinkorswim_scripts/README.md

 A simple script to use for custom columns.
 This will calculate the distance between the closing price of the candle bar to a 20 SMA line.
 The distance can be used as a way to gauge how strong the bearish/bullish momentum is.

 * **TTM_yellow_hist.txt**
 This script is to be used in a custom scan filter.
 When applied to a scanning filter, ToS will screen tickers that currently have yellow histogram bars in the TTM squeeze indicator.
 This indicates gaining momentum.
+See TTM Squeeze Yellow Hist in the custom_scanners.txt to see scanner in action.

 * **custom_scanners.txt**
 Custom scanners I have built: